Take part in a lens implant trialPosted: Thursday 04 January 2018 at 14:08

 Anyone who wishes to be considered for the trial needs to complete a short pre-screening questionnaire.
 This questionnaire needs to be signed by a health professional, such as an optician, optometrist, low vision clinic, ophthalmologist or GP.
 It then needs to be sent to your nearest participating hospital.
 Currently, a hospital in Belfast is taking part in the trial, but nine other hospitals across the UK are due to join in 2018.

 The 132 people who will take part in the study will be randomly assigned to one of two groups:

 Group 1: Participants will have the OriLens placed in the eye via an operation.
 They will then be tested for new glasses and provided with any necessary supplementary glasses and low vision aids.
 They will also have three sessions of low vision training.

 Group 2: Participants will be tested for new glasses, be provided with appropriate glasses and low vision aids, and will have three sessions of low vision training.

-The pre-screening questionnaire can be found here.
 Please return your completed pre-screening questionnaire to your nearest site.
 Details of sites currently recruiting are listed below;

 Ophthalmic Research Suite